tamiespinosa/Credit_Risk_Analysis/README.md

 In the classifier models, we ran the models with scaled data as well as with the original data to understand their performance differences and biases.
 We found that the classifier models perform better with the original data sets.
 The balanced random forest performed particularly poorly with the scaled data, not predicting any data point as low risk.
 Although we would usually run the random forest with scaled data, we would have to do further documentation digging as to why the balanced forest works best with original data sets.

 Overall the classifier models perform better than the ones addressing the sample size.
 Of those, the Easy Ensemble AdaBoost Classifier performs the best predicting the high risk cases.
+There's a chance that this model could suffer from overfitting, but we wouldn't know this to be true untl we ran a different data set.
+At this point, Easy Ensemble AdaBoost Classifier is our pick.

 ## <a name="Resources"></a>Resources